 It is straightforward to perform seasonal adjustment and fit exponential smoothing models using a spreadsheet program such as Excel.
 The screen images and charts below are taken from a spreadsheet which has been set up to illustrate multiplicative seasonal adjustment and linear exponential smoothing on the Outboard Marine data.
 To obtain a copy of the spreadsheet file itself, click here.
+The version of linear exponential smoothing that will be used here for purposes of demonstration is Brown’s version, merely because it can be implemented with a single column of formulas and there is only one smoothing constant to optimize.
+Usually it is better to use Holt’s version that has separate smoothing constants for level and trend.

 The forecasting process proceeds as follows: (i) first the data are seasonally adjusted; (ii) then forecasts are generated for the seasonally adjusted data via linear exponential smoothing; and (iii) finally the seasonally adjusted forecasts are "reseasonalized" to obtain forecasts for the original series.
 The seasonal adjustment process is carried out in the first six columns.